hamedsargoli/Example-STM32/Timer/General_Purpose/HALL/EX3/Readme.md

-#  Capture on Timer 2 channel 1
+#  Capture on Timer 2 channel 1 & basic in Timer 5 for Blinking LED G
-#  basic in Timer 5 for Blinking LED G
+In this example, the time interval between pressing the key twice is read, and this time becomes the green LED flashing time.

 [YOUTUBE LINK](https://www.youtube.com/channel/UCddAFJfLx6xHNQk5NzUOOpw)